-The main takeaway for U.S. businesses from this year's conference is that there are tremendous opportunities across Africa for all types of product and service companies in the water and power sectors.
-The key for most companies is to know which markets to focus on and how to build the necessary relationships and network to monitor, pursue and win opportunities in those markets.
+Again, the message was clear that there are numerous opportunities for both product and service companies across the entire African power sector, from fossil fuels to renewables, independent power producers to utilities and both off-grid and distributed power.
+As is always the case in emerging markets, the key for most companies is to know which markets to focus on and how to build the necessary relationships and network to monitor, pursue and win opportunities in those markets.

 ISI Consultants assists U.S. companies to enter or further expand their business in Middle East and African markets.
 From small projects to longer-term engagements, we put our knowledge and experience to work for you, saving you time and money and minimizing your risk.
 And our results-oriented approach means we don’t just advise you on what to do to be successful – we work with you to get it done.